silentorb/silentorb-web/src/content/business/product/features.md

 ## Minimal Viable Product

->  My boxer is the best boxer in the world!
+>  "My boxer is the best boxer in the world!
 He can beat anyone in the ring!
 All he needs is a club.
 And maybe a gun.
 And the opponent needs his hands tied behind his back.
-With just those features, my boxer can beat anyone!
+With just those features, my boxer can beat anyone!" - Unsuccesful visionary

 * The first version of a product (V1) needs to be an MVP (Minimally Viable Product)
 * A 100-feature MVP that is useless as long as it only has 99% of those features is a bad product
-* A good system is one that is useful when it it small and can seamlessly grow larger
+* A good system is one that is useful when it is small and can seamlessly grow larger
-* Often a visionary will have a product idea that goes something like this:
 * A good product idea is one that is useful with relatively few features
 * A premature focus on supporting features is often a sign of a bad foundation
 * Adding a non-essential feature to a release will not make that feature arrive sooner, it will delay the essential features